 Some Chatham Islanders call themselves ‘weka’, after a bird which is both hunted and eaten on the islands.
 Weka were only introduced to the islands in 1905, but in the 2000s there was a population of around 60,000.

-Land-bird life on the islands dates from the emergence of the current landmass 2.5 million years ago and is similar to that found on the New Zealand mainland.
+Land-bird life on the islands dates from the emergence of the current landmass a few million years ago.
+It is similar to that found on the New Zealand mainland.

 At the onset of human settlement about half the 64 species present were distinct from mainland relatives at the species or subspecies level.
 Many were larger than their New Zealand counterparts.
 Three birds – two rails and a flightless duck, all now extinct – were distinct at the genus level.
 Other extinctions since Pākehā settlement include another rail, the local raven and fernbirds.
 There were no kiwi, nor were there ever any moa.

-In November 2003 scientist Colin Miskelly was operating a spotlight used to bring down tāiko (an endangered species) to fit them with transmitters.
-His team achieved a record of four caught in a night, but he had to return to camp for the duct tape used to attach transmitters.
-While he was returning on his quad bike a tāiko emerged from the dark and flew up the headlight beam.
+In November 2003, scientist Colin Miskelly was operating a spotlight used to bring down tāiko (an endangered species) to fit them with transmitters.
+When his team caught a record four in a night, he had to return to camp for the duct tape used to attach transmitters.
+As he came back on his quad bike, a tāiko emerged from the dark and flew up the headlight beam.
 ‘I had to duck to avoid being hit in the head, and still shudder at the thought of what might have happened if it had hit the quad.’1

 Native birds are now relatively rare on the main island, which is dominated by introduced species from New Zealand and further away.

 The best known surviving natives are the tāiko (magenta petrel) and the black robin.
 Other endemic species are the local oystercatcher, tūī, warbler, parea (Chatham Island pigeon), Forbes parakeet, and Chatham Island shore plovers and snipe.